Chris35Wills/Chris35Wills.github.io/_posts/2020-04-24-aspect_values_to_cats.md

     return(aspect_cat)
 ```

-Apply it (here with a pandas series)
+Apply it (here with a pandas series):

 ```python
 aspect_series=pd.Series([52.93,38.35,194.84,299.53,24.81,259.13,66.14,292.85,195.72,27.85])